-- The output damping amount can be changed as follows: - -Press the SELECT and UP buttons together for 1 second to double the damping value. - -Press the SELECT and DOWN buttons together for 1 second to divide the damping value by 2. - The Damping value may also be adjusted in the Calibration Menu on transmitters equipped with an LCD Display.
+- The output damping amount can be changed as follows: -Press the SELECT and UP buttons together for 1 second to double the damping value. -Press the SELECT and DOWN buttons together for 1 second to divide the damping value by 2. - The Damping value may also be adjusted in the Calibration Menu on transmitters equipped with an LCD Display.
 The Damping is adjustable from 0 to 36 seconds.

-AT100 Menu Flow Chart
+AT200 Menu Flow Chart

 - To access a menu item press the SELECT button. - Use the UP and DOWN buttons to scroll through each menu and change the value of digits and menu entries. - Notes: 1.
-These items will only appear based on the ordered options of the transmitter. - 2.
-Current ranging works only on Level (LU).
-Even though selected, volume uses 4-20mA.
+These items will appear based on the ordered options of the transmitter. - 2.
+LRC and URC will only appear when CCR Custom Current Ranging is turned ON.